sdrshnv/tjern/README.md

 # tjern
-tjern is a minimal command line journaling application.
-It encrypts entries on the client so only you can read your content.
+`tjern` is a minimal command line journaling application.
+Entries are client side encrypted by default and synced to the cloud, for access from any computer.

 ## Install
 ### Homebrew